SigmaWrath/Tukupu-Published/content/To-Do.md

 - Printing press out of magenta ink — correct brand?, firmware
 	- Chest weasel
 	- Mending spell
-	- The printing press is an opp
+	- The printing press is an opp??
 	- Print sheet music during the final boss fight
+	- Priya the Printing Press
 - Mead is a tool for the Pleasantries??
 	- Summer blue thread
 	- Dreams coagulate around their conceptual essence